"

 Third, photons need to reach the back of the eyeball.
 Photons pass through several anatomical structures before the nervous system processes and interprets them.

-the incoming rays of light so that they converge precisely at the retina, the posterior most part of the eye.
+The anterior, or front-most part of the eye, is the cornea.
+The cornea refracts, or bends, the incoming rays of light so that they converge precisely at the retina, the posterior most part of the eye.
 If the light rays fail to properly converge, a person would be near-sighted or far-sighted, and this would result in blurry vision.
 Glasses or contact lenses bend light before it reaches the cornea to compensate the cornea’s shape.

 After passing through the cornea, light enters through a hole in the center of the eye called the pupil.
 The diameter of the pupil can change depending on ambient light conditions.
 In the dark, the pupil dilates (also called mydriasis), or gets bigger, which allows the eye to capture more light.
-In bright conditions, the pupils constricts (also called miosis), or gets smaller, which decreases the amount of light that enters the eye.
+In bright conditions, the pupil constricts (also called miosis), or gets smaller, which decreases the amount of light that enters the eye.
 Two muscles, the pupillary dilator muscle and the pupillary sphincter muscle, are responsible for change in pupil size.
-The pupillary dilator muscle causes dilation and is downstream of the sympathetic branch of the autonomic nervous system, while the pupillary sphincter causes constriction and is activated by the
+The pupillary dilator muscle causes dilation and is downstream of the sympathetic branch of the autonomic nervous system, while the pupillary sphincter causes constriction and is activated by the parasympathetic nervous system.

 The next structure that light passes through is the lens.
 Like the cornea, the lens refracts light so that the rays converge on the back of the eye.
 The lens of the eye is shaped like a camera lens or a magnifying lens, convex on both sides (biconvex).
 Unlike the cornea, the lens is capable of adjusting its shape, a process called accommodation.
 A circular muscle that surrounds the lens, called the ciliary muscle, changes the shape of the lens depending on the distance of the object of focus.
-Whenever you focus your eyes on something close, such as holding your hand a few inches
+Whenever you focus your eyes on something close, such as holding your hand a few inches away from our face, the lens becomes thicker in the middle.
+Conversely, when you focus on the distant horizon, the lens flattens.

 Another interesting consequence of the shape of the lens is the way it bends light.
 Think back to when you’ve held a magnifying lens in front of you as you look through it: The world you see through the lens is both upside down and reversed.
-This is exactly what the lens in
+This is exactly what the lens in our eyes does as it refracts light.
+As we look straight ahead, light from the upper part of our vision, like the ceiling, gets projected to the bottom of the eyeball, while light from the floor passes through the lens and refracts to the upper part of the eyeball.
+Additionally, light from the left part of our environment is refracted onto the right part of the eye, and vice versa.

 There are six muscles that control eye movement.
 These muscles, plus the muscle that controls upper eyelid movement, are called the extraocular muscles.
 These seven muscles receive innervation from three cranial nerves, specifically cranial nerves 3, 4, and 6.

-The Retina
+7.2 The Retina

 The back of the eyeball is the retina (ret-n-UH).
 The medial half of the retina is also referred to as the nasal hemiretina since it is closer to the nose, while the lateral half of the retina is called the temporal hemiretina since it is closer to the temporal bone of the skull.
 The terms “upper hemiretina” and “lower hemiretina” are commonly used as well.